adobe/aio-lib-files/doc/api.md

 <a name="Files+list"></a>

 ### *files.list([filePath]) ⇒ <code>Promise.&lt;Array.&lt;RemoteFileProperties&gt;&gt;</code>*
 Lists files in a remote folder.
-If called on a file returns only this file path.
+If called on a file returns the file info if the file exists.
-This is comparable to bash's `ls` command
+If the file or folder does not exist returns an empty array.

 **Kind**: instance method of [<code>Files</code>](#Files)
 **Returns**: <code>Promise.&lt;Array.&lt;RemoteFileProperties&gt;&gt;</code> - resolves to array of [RemoteFileProperties](#RemoteFileProperties)